 Gone are the days when most young men and women graduated college in four years, bought a home by age 25 and started their own financially independent family before age 30.
 Blame it on the rigged economy, mounting debt, or just plain ignorance, but today’s “grown youth” are not prepared for adulthood.
 According to a study by The Society of Grownups, over 30 percent of people ages 21-45 still receive financial support from their parents.
-And if you are an aging parent who is still providing this support, you may be asking yourself: how do I stop enabling my adult children?
+And if you are an aging parent who is still providing this support, you may be asking yourself:

 Some of you may be entering your twilight years, a time when your parents had easily separated themselves from you with no hesitation or worry.
 For you, however, this same separation from your own grown children may be wrought with guilt, anxiety and fear.
 Many twenty-somethings (and yes, even thirty-somethings) are still living comfortably inside of their parents’ nest with no plan or financial self-control.
 These are the grown-kids who are living paycheck to paycheck while still wasting money partying on the weekends and getting their daily $4.00 Starbucks fix.
 They might have no problem shelling out 20 percent of their paycheck for a new pair of Nike trainers or a weekend getaway, but an unexpected rent issue or expensive car emergency has them running to Mom or Dad to cover the costs.

 Cutting the cord is hard but necessary.
 If they don’t learn to fend for themselves, what will they do when you’re gone?
-Consider these suggestions on how you can stop enabling your adult children, while still being a good parent.
+Consider these suggestions on how you can stop enabling your grown children, while still being a good parent.